 Although the traditional American holiday of Thanksgiving falls in November, many cultures see the second harvest time of the fall equinox as a time of giving thanks.
 After all, it's when you figure out how well your crops did, how fat your animals have gotten, and whether or not your family will be able to eat during the coming winter.
 However, by the end of November, there's not a whole lot left to harvest.
 Originally, the American Thanksgiving holiday was celebrated on October 3, which makes a lot more sense agriculturally.

-Thanksgiving was originally celebrated on October 3.
 In 1863, Abraham Lincoln issued his "Thanksgiving Proclamation", which changed the date to the last Thursday in November.
-In 1939, Franklin Delano Roosevelent adjusted it yet again, making it the second-to-last Thursday, in the hopes of boosting post-Depression holiday sales.
+In 1939, Franklin Delano Roosevelt adjusted it yet again, making it the second-to-last Thursday, in the hopes of boosting post-Depression holiday sales.
 Unfortunately, all this did was confuse people.
 Two years later, Congress finalized it, saying that the fourth Thursday of November would be Thanksgiving, each year.

 Symbols of the Season:

 The harvest is a time of thanks, and also a time of balance -- after all, there are equal hours of daylight and darkness.
 While we celebrate the gifts of the earth, we also accept that the soil is dying.
 We have food to eat, but the crops are brown and going dormant.
 Warmth is behind us, cold lies ahead.

 - Mid-autumn vegetables, like squashes and gourds

 - Apples and anything made from them, such as cider or pies

 - Seeds, nuts and seed pods

 - Grapes, vines, wine